grodansparadis/vscp-doc-spec/vscp_websocket.md

 If you want to test this there is a simple [walkthrough](./new_system_install_test_ride.md#the_websocket_interface).
 The Javascript library and samples can be found on [GitHub](https://github.com/grodansparadis/vscp_html5)

+## ws1 - String based websocket interface :id=ws1-description

-## VSCP websocket server security :id=websocket-security
+### VSCP websocket server security :id=websocket-security

 The websocket interface is protected by a user/password pair.
 The username is sent a digest over the net but the password is a hash over "username:authdomain|raltext-password".((authdomain is described [here]( ./configuring_the_vscp_daemon.md#configuration))